bowren/mdbasic/README.md

 * Displays memory address range after LOADing programs
 * LOAD/SAVE directly to/from the text screen, bitmap or character definition memory
 * SAVE custom address range using existing SAVE command
-* Binary, Hexadecimal and Octal values in expressions
+* Binary, Hexadecimal and Octal contant values in expressions and VAL strings
 * 8 assignable function keys each with up to 15 characters
 * Freeze LISTing by holding down the shift key
 </pre>